Tour 13: Island of Crete Hiking and Cultural Tour

 Highlights – Muerren: The Jungfrau massif (Eiger, Mönch, Jungfrau); Lauterbrunnen Valley, including remote Obersteinberg hamlet; Staubbach, Trümmelbach, and Höldribach falls; mountain pass of Klein Scheidegg; Jungfraujoch (aka the Top of Europe railway station) are a few of the amazing sights around the village of Muerren.
 The view from the Hotel Eiger in Muerren has to be seen to be believed.

-Guides: Dr. Valerie Jones and Mr. Cristiano Berta
+Lead Guides: Dr. Valerie Jones and Mr. Shannon Harris

 Our Accessible Swiss Hiking Tours: